davyzhang/agw/README.md

 # Route AWS APIGateway Requests with ease
- AGW transform AWS lambda event message to standard http.Request which can make it easy to work with existing http routers and chaining libraries.
-With AWS's native support for golang wrapper, shim like nodejs or python is no longer needed.
+ AGW transforms AWS lambda event message to the standard http.Request which can make it easy to work with the existing http routers and chaining libraries.
+With AWS's native support for golang wrapper, shims like nodejs or python is no longer needed.

 In short, the usage is
 ```go